karnlund/IATBaseClasses/README.md

 Make sure that the IATBaseClasses project is closed, then open the **`IATCarouselTest`** folder and to find the **`IATCarouselTest.xcodeproj`**.

 **`IATCarouselTest.xcodeproj`** contains a sample app that shows how a carousel is built on both iPhone and iPad.
+Simply open it, select an iPad, or iPhone build, then press run.

 ##Licensing:##